jn7163/tweetkiller/README.md

 ## Caveats, disclaimers, no warranties

 This is a hastily-written-in-an-afternoon project by a Python n00b.
 There is no test suite.
 There are probably bugs.
-It will delete things, perhaps things you didn't want it to delete.
+It will delete things.
+It might delete things you didn't want it to delete.
 Test yourself with a small batch of tweets.
-But I make no promises or warranties about its fitness
+I make no promises or warranties about its fitness for a particular purpose.